Things to do for FREE

 Not far from the city centre there are plenty more places to explore.
 There’s a free bus to the aircraft viewing area at Birmingham Airport, just a short hop from the main terminal facilities.
 And a whole host of festivals and events in Solihull Town Centre.

 There is an abundance of nature and countryside to explore throughout the Black Country.
-Despite its abundant industrial heritage the Black Country is surprisingly a peaceful haven for walkers and much of the countryside of the area can be seen from the many canals that wind through the area.
+Despite its industrial heritage the Black Country is surprisingly a peaceful haven for walkers and much of the countryside of the area can be seen from the many canals that wind through the area.

 eNews Sign Up